 Most Common Types of Cancer

 Breast cancer is the most commonly diagnosed type of cancer both in Europe and worldwide (source).
-It is estimated that this type of cancer accounted for 13.14% of all cancer cases reported in Europe in 2020.
+Breast cancer symptoms can vary widely, but it is estimated that this type of cancer accounted for 13.14% of all cancer cases reported in Europe in 2020.
 This is followed by colorectal cancer (12.86%), lung cancer (11.81%), prostate cancer (11.71%), and bladder cancer (5.05%).

 Age and Gender Distribution of Cancer Cases